brockcataldi/deodar-docs/docs/learn/theme-vs-plugin.md

 ---

 Ready to start building?
-Choose your approach and let's create something amazing with Deodar!
+Choose your approach, use one of our [starter projects](https://github.com/brockcataldi/deodar-examples), and let's create something amazing with Deodar!